ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-interest to the meeting of the
+nterest to the meeting of the
 Legislative Council.
 The following
 paragraph from an American paper headed
 &quot; everlasting Fence-posts,&#x27; deals with